 - Enable Bulk API settings in Salesforce CRM.

-To view Bulk API settings in Salesforce CRM, go to Setup > Manage Users > Profiles and select the profile used to manage InsideView Target and verify if the API Enabled check box is selected.
+To view Bulk API settings in Salesforce CRM, go to Setup > Manage Users > Profiles (in Classic edition) or Setup > Administration > Users > Profiles (in Lightning edition) and select the profile used to manage InsideView Target and verify if the API Enabled check box is selected.
 For example, select the System Administrator profile and view the settings as illustrated below: